oshaughnessy/maysl.soccer/_pages/ref-training.md

 No drop-kicks are allowed by the goalkeeper.

+If a goalie drop-kicks, simply have them repeat the play with a new kick off the ground or a throw from the original position.

 ### Handball

 Handball offenses should be enforced with discretion.
 Players are still learning to suppress the instinct to bring hands up to protect themselves.
 For details, see ["Handling the ball" in section 1 of Law 12](https://www.theifab.com/laws/latest/fouls-and-misconduct/#direct-free-kick).

+The penalty for a handball is a direct free kick from the location of the offense.

 ### Heading